- Home

 Storm Siren Procedures

-- The City of Ozark maintains and operates 8 storm sirens which are strategically located throughout the City.
+- The City of Ozark maintains and operates eleven storm sirens strategically located throughout the City.

-- The primary reason for the existence of these sirens is to alert any citizen that is outside a building of a potential situation, so that they may seek shelter and obtain additional information via radio, televised or other communication.
+- The primary reason for these sirens is to alert any citizen outside a building to a potential situation so they can seek shelter and obtain additional information via radio, television, or other communication.

 - The sirens are equipped with a receiver and are activated via radio wave signals.

-- The sirens are programmed to run continuously for 3 minutes, followed by a 10 minute pause.
+- The sirens are programmed to run continuously for three minutes, followed by a ten-minute rest.

-- If an eminent threat remains in the area after the ten minute pause the sirens will be activated once again.
+- If an imminent threat remains in the area after the ten-minute rest, the sirens will be activated again.

-- This process will continue until there is no longer an eminent threat in the area.
+- This process will continue until there is no imminent threat in the area.

 The Warning Sirens will be Activated When:

-- National Weather Service issues a TORNADO WARNING with the Christian County in the warned polygon and in the path of the storm.
+- National Weather Service issues a TORNADO WARNING with Christian County located within the warned polygon and the storm's path.

 - A trained spotter reports Rotation, Funnel Cloud, or Tornado in the county.
-This may include storms tracking towards the Christian County from any adjacent counties.
+This may include storms tracking toward Christian County from any adjacent counties.

-- National Weather Service issues a THUNDERSTORM WARNING producing life threatening winds approximately 75 mph or greater.
+- National Weather Service issues a THUNDERSTORM WARNING producing life-threatening winds of approximately 75 mph or greater.

-- A trained spotter reports life threatening winds approximately 75 mph our greater in or approaching the Christian County.
+- A trained spotter reports life-threatening winds of approximately 75 mph or greater in or approaching Christian County.

 A link to additional information: CLICK HERE